 Furthermore, you can set the currency symbol, and its position, etc.

-The next tab, allows you to set the fee for listing any project or you can make it free, featured project listing fee, sealed project listing fee, hide project from search engine, minimum withdraw an amount.
-The third tab, has predefined project budgets i.e. small, medium, big and huge.
+The next tab, allows you to set the fee for listing any project or you can make it free, featured project listing fee, sealed project listing fee, hide the project from a search engine, minimum withdraw an amount.
+The third tab has predefined project budgets i.e. small, medium, big, and huge.

 If you want your custom project budget package, then it can be easily created within this tab.

 If you want to enable custom posting and bidding fees for each of the categories on your project bidding site, then just set the option to “Yes,” and set the fee value.

 In case if you want any extra custom field to be available for your project site, then use this area to create, as much as you want.
 The field type could be text, radio select, check-box, HTML box, and can be marked as mandatory or not.
 Additionally, if you want a custom field to be displayed only on a specific category, then it can be easily configured using this panel.